anusree04-collab/Machine-Learning-Projects/Cluster_Visualization/README.md

  How to Run the Project
 --
-Install required libraries: pip install flask pandas numpy scikit-learn matplotlib -
-Run the application : python app.py ,
-open the browser and go to the : http://127.0.0.1:5000
+Install required libraries: pip install flask pandas numpy scikit-learn matplotlib, Run the application : python app.py, open the browser and go to the : http://127.0.0.1:5000

 Select clustering algorithm and click Run Clustering.
 --
 Output : The application displays customer clusters in graphical form where different colors represent different customer groups.

 Conclusion
  -
  This project demonstrates the use of unsupervised machine learning techniques for customer segmentation and visualization using a web interface.
 It can be useful for business decision making and marketing strategy.